phusion/passenger_library/source/walkthroughs/intro/ruby/conceptual_overview.md

 Passenger follows the Unix philosophy of doing a small number of things, but doing them well.
 So there are a number of things that are (currently) outside Passenger's scope.
 Passenger may or may not take care of some of these some time in the future.

  * **Setting up a server with an operating system**<br>
    Passenger assumes that you already have a server with an working operating system on it.
 Passenger is not a hosting service.
-It is software that is to be installed on a server.
+It is software that is to be installed on a server.<br>
+   However, the Passenger Library contains excellent [documentation on setting up a server](../../deploy/ruby/).
  * **Installing Ruby**<br>
    To run Ruby apps on Passenger, you must already have Ruby installed.
 Passenger doesn't do that for you.
-Passenger doesn't care how you install Ruby though; you sometimes just need to tell Passenger where Ruby is.
+Passenger doesn't care how you install Ruby though; you sometimes just need to tell Passenger where Ruby is.<br>
+   Having said that, the Passenger Library contains excellent [documentation on installing Ruby during a production deployment](../../deploy/ruby/).
  * **Transferring the application code and files to the server**<br>
    Passenger does not transfer the application code and files to the server for you.
 To do this, you should use something like Capistrano.
-Passenger assumes that the application code and files are already on the server, and does not care which tool you use to make that so.
+Passenger assumes that the application code and files are already on the server, and does not care which tool you use to make that so.<br>
+   The Passenger Library contains [documentation on automating releases using Capistrano](../../../guides/capistrano.html).
  * **Installing application dependencies**<br>
    Passenger does not install your application's dependencies for you.
  * **Managing the database**<br>